Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/Scalasca/README.md

 -   The EasyConfig was contributed by Jan André Reuter of JSC and based on their EasyConfigs.

 ### Version 2.6.1 for CPE 24.03

 -   Reuse of EasyConfig for CPE 23.09.

+### Version 2.6.2 for CPE 24.03

+-   Mostly a bugfix release.
+We omitted the message about Score-P for now.

+-   Needed to unload `craype-accel-amd-gfx90a` for the cpeCray build as otherwise compilation failed.
+(This effectively turns off OpenMP offload when OpenMP is enabled.)